astropy/astroplan/docs/tutorials/summer_triangle.rst

     Rise/set times currently return altitudes just below the horizon by a few arcseconds.
 Need to clarify this and fix sky plot examples.

+    Show users how to create/use Time objects in their own timezone.

 *****************************
 Observing the Summer Triangle
 *****************************